Jesper-R/cpp-tower-defense/README.md

 **Pixel Defense** is a generic pixel-styled tower defense game (TD) made in C++ using SFML.
 ## UML Class Diagram
+(Right-click & open in new tab if you cant see text clearly)

 ![Class Diagram](PixelDefense.drawio.svg)